jeysmook/magento2-customer-prices/README.md

+# Deprecated.
+Please see the new repository: https://github.com/epuzzle/magento2-customer-price

 # Welcome
 Welcome to the Customer Prices installation!
 This module provides prices for customers individually.
 If you want to add product prices for customers you can use this module.